msuzio/StoreExample/Dataflow.md

       1. deque Shopper
       2. remove Items from their Cart
          * Lookup the Item through the Store
-         * Add the Item to the Reciept
+         * Add the Item to the Receipt
          * attach the Receipt to the Shopper
          * signal _exit_ to the Shopper